 How to create a coupon marketing strategy

-This is an introduction to creating a coupon strategy for any business that involves online purchases.
+This is an introduction to creating a coupon strategy for any online business.
 Each step provided here will show the essential elements of a successful strategy.

 1 – Determine if this approach fits your business

-Remember that discounts do not fit all the markets and, in some cases, can even damage your brand’s image.
-That’s why one always need to look at how customers perceive your business.
+Remember that discounts do not fit all markets and, in some cases, can damage your brand’s image.
+That’s why one always needs to look at how customers perceive your business.

-Firstly, start with seeing what commodities available in your shop are:
+Firstly, start by seeing what commodities available in your shop are: